Associations and Foundations

 - Signing up for the My School Card initiative and listing the St Andrew’s Heritage Foundation Trust as a beneficiary https://www.myschoolcard.co.za./supporter/apply.
 All monies raised through the My School Card initiative benefit the Old Girls Association Bursary Fund and the work of the Heritage Foundation within the school

 “The establishment of the St Andrew’s Heritage Foundation is one of the most important initiatives undertaken by the school.
 Ensuring financial sustainability will allow the school’s dedicated management and educators to focus on their main objective – delivering the best possible education.
 As a school with a proud history, your support will ensure that St Andrew’s has a secure future.”

 David Lowry, Chairman of the St Andrew’s Heritage Foundation.

 For Foundation news and activities, download NewsTalk.

 The St Andrew’s Old Girls’ Association helps past pupils keep in touch – with their alma mater, its staff members and their peers from school.
-It also raises funds that go towards providing financial support in the form of bursaries for young girls whose mothers and grandmothers attended the school.
+It also raises funds that go towards providing financial support in the form of bursaries.

 Apart from keeping old girls abreast of an exciting line-up of events that enable friends to reconnect, this portal shares news on the successes, adventures and achievements of old girls who are doing great things.